worchyld/Departments/README.md

 # Departments
-UITableView Demo for a list of departments and staff which you can move between saidd
+UITableView Demo for a list of departments and staff.

+Staff is organised into departments
+A user can move a staff member from one department to another using LongPress.